About the NSW Rural Fire Service

-To provide a world standard of excellence in the provision of a community-based fire and emergency service.
-To protect the community and our environment we will minimise the impact of fire and other emergencies by providing the highest standards of training, community education, prevention and operational capability.
+To provide a world standard of excellence in the provision of a volunteer-based community fire and emergency service.
+To protect the community and our environment, we will minimise the impact of fire and other emergencies by providing the highest standards of training, community education, prevention and operational capability.

 - Mutual respect